COVID-19 - Vaccine

 pregnant?

-safety of COVID -19 vaccines on pregnant women and breastfeeding
+assess the safety of COVID -19 vaccines on pregnant

-of the COVID-19 vaccine.
-Having said that, based on the safety and
+COVID-19 vaccine.
+Having said that, based on the

-did not indicate any adverse effects on fetal development.
+few studies did not indicate any adverse effects on

 Is it safe to get vaccinated if you are